Nikita Hopkins

-Nikita Matthew Hopkins (born August 13, 1991) is an American retired screenwriter, visual artist, and former child voice actor and singer who had a career for seven years as the singing and speaking voice of young Roo in six movies and videos of Winnie-the-Pooh.
+Nikita Matthew Hopkins is an American retired screenwriter, visual artist, and former child voice actor and singer who had a career for seven years as the singing and speaking voice of young Roo in six movies and videos of Winnie-the-Pooh.

 Career

 He began his career at The Walt Disney Company.
-His first role was the voice of Roo for Winnie the Pooh: Seasons of Giving, and he continued his voice work as Roo in The Tigger Movie, Mickey's Magical Christmas: Snowed in at the House of Mouse, Piglet's Big Movie, and Pooh's Heffalump Movie, as well as in the television and video puppet series The Book of Pooh (2001–2003).
+His first role was the voice of Roo for Winnie the Pooh: Seasons of Giving, and he continued his voice work as Roo in The Tigger Movie, Mickey's Magical Christmas: Snowed in at the House of Mouse, Winnie the Pooh: A Very Merry Pooh Year, Piglet's Big Movie, and Pooh's Heffalump Movie, as well as in the television and video puppet series The Book of Pooh (2001–2003).
 He can also be heard as an additional voice for Lilo & Stitch: The Series, House of Mouse, The Zeta Project, 101 Dalmatians II: Patch's London Adventure, and more.

 Retirement and future

 In 2006, Hopkins resigned from voice work and went on to study and work on motion pictures and television at the Academy of Art University in San Francisco, California.